 Course Entry requirements Special requirements AS/A Levels 5 GCSEs at (5+) grade 4 or above including in English and Maths.
 See Prospectus for specific requirements for each subject.
 Usually a 6 or above in subjects to be studied.
-Applied courses L3 4 GCSEs at grade 4 or above including English and Science.
-For applied courses in Performing Arts and Media GCSE Science is not required as one of the four subjects.
-Merit or Distinction in applied level 2 course with at least a grade 4 in English.
+Applied courses L3 4 GCSEs at grade 4 or above including English and Maths or BTECs grade pass to distinction.
 See Prospectus for specific requirements for each subject.
-Retakes in English and Maths GCSE Grade 4 awarded in English and Maths
+Retakes in English and Maths GCSE Grade 4 or below awarded in English and Maths See Prospectus for specific requirements for each subject.